Worried about Septic issues?

 A technician will perform a fluorescent dye “use and function” test which is a “gross indicator” of the operation of the system and not an intensive “pick and shovel” examination.
 This test is a screening procedure to determine minimal performance of a septic system, which is effected by many uncontrollable factors such as weather conditions, nature and extent of the system’s use.

 This inspection is limited to the report of the fluorescent dye test.
 This test or report shall not constitute any guarantee, warranty or representation as to the correct installation, condition or adequacy of the septic system or its future operation.
+For a full septic inspection, one that will report on correct installation and future operation, we recommend a septic inspection company that specializes in septic systems.

 A septic inspection makes up a functional flow test.